Mathematical theory of deep learning

 Lemma \ref{lemma:backprop} and Proposition \ref{prop:backprop} motivate Algorithm \ref{alg:backprop}, in which a forward pass computing $\bar\Bx^{(\ell)}$, $\ell=1,\dots,L+1$, is followed by a backward pass to determine the $\Balpha^{(\ell)}$, $\ell=L+1,\dots,1$, and the gradients of $\CL$ with respect to the neural network parameters.
 This shows how to use gradient-based optimizers from the previous sections for the training of neural networks.

 Two important remarks are in order.
 First, the objective function associated to neural networks is typically not convex as a function of the neural network weights and biases.
 Thus, the analysis of the previous sections will in general not be directly applicable.
 It may still give some insight about the convergence behavior locally around a (local) minimizer however.
-Second,

-we assumed the activation function to be continuously differentiable, which does not hold for ReLU.
-Using the concept of subgradients, gradient-based algorithms and their analysis may be generalized to some extent to also accommodate non-differentiable loss functions, see Exercises \ref{ex:sg1}--\ref{ex:sg3}.
+Second, we assumed the activation function to be continuously differentiable, which does not hold for ReLU.
+Using the concept of subgradients, gradient-based algorithms and their analysis may be generalized to some extent to also accommodate non-differentiable objective functions, see Exercises \ref{ex:sg1}--\ref{ex:sg3}.